Prellit1/Mario-Kart-DS-Track-Replacer/README.md

 ## Credits

-Help (all types, from recommandations to the like 5 Functions i copied) : Rocoloco321, Gericom, Ermelber, Garhoogin Program : Me
+Help (all types, from recommandations to the Functions i copied : All important) : Rocoloco321, Gericom, Ermelber, Garhoogin, Xgone
+Program : Me

 ## BUG REPORTS :